Skip to main content

 • If your split_overlap setting is high, consider decreasing it.

 • If your split_lengthIf the setting is low, try increasing it.
-Remember that it's important to avoid too large values to prevent Retriever and Generator nodes from cutting the documents.
+Remember that it's important to avoid too large values to prevent Retriever and Generator components from cutting the documents.